dan-leo/masters/thesis/v8/4_results.md

 # Results {#results}

 This chapter visualizes and analyzes the results from the datasets obtained in Chapter \ref{design}, with comparisons drawn against LTE vendors, UE and MNOs.
 Metrics are analyzed using UE reports from the modem and measurements using the external energy capture device in \S\ref{energy_capture_device}.
-The datasets are created using telemetry tests which are performed in various network conditions using RF attenuation, and in some cases an example is shown in ECL Class 1 due to its higher likelihood of being used.
+The datasets are created using telemetry tests which are performed in various network conditions using RF attenuation, and in some cases an example is shown in ECL class 1 due to its higher likelihood of being used.
 Analysis is performed in a two-pronged approach, with the entire dataset which is visualized (format in \S\ref{plots}) in Appendix \ref{appendix_plots}, and mean distributions in Appendix \ref{appendix_measured} and \ref{appendix_ue_reported}.

 ## Primary Metrics